IWE Retrieve

 1. Main document - The document specified by -k

-2. Children (-d N) - Documents embedded via block references, expanded N levels deep
+2. Children (-d N) - Documents included via Inclusion Links, expanded N levels deep

 3. Context (-c N) - Parent documents of the main document, up N levels